jenndiaz/web-accessibility-specialist-notes/Domain1A.md

 4. Don't use `role="presentation"` or `aria-hidden="true"` on visible focusable elements
 5. All interactive elements must have an accessible name
 ## Understand and Interpret ATAG 2.0
 Prinicples web authoring tools should follow to faciliate creation of accessible web content.
 Involves promoting of their users to create accesibile content.
 If any part of a web application allows users to create web content then ATAG applies.
+Organized like WCAG with Principles, Guidelines and SC with 3 conformance levels, A, AA and AAA.
+Refers to WCAG 2.0.

 Part A
 Make the authoring tool user interface accessible